Safety Audit · 20,299 ft

 Acclimatize in Leh for 2 full days before beginning trek.

-The primary risks on Dzo Jongo East Expedition are: AMS, Hypothermia from pre-dawn freeze, Glacier crevasses.
+The primary risks on Dzo Jongo East Peak Expedition are: AMS, Hypothermia from pre-dawn freeze, Glacier crevasses.
 Your operator should brief you on each of these before departure.

-Diamox (Acetazolamide) is worth discussing with your doctor if you plan to attempt Dzo Jongo East Expedition (20,305ft).
+Diamox (Acetazolamide) is worth discussing with your doctor if you plan to attempt Dzo Jongo East Peak Expedition (20,299ft).
 It is not routinely required for healthy trekkers but is recommended if you have had AMS symptoms on a previous high-altitude trip.
 Never start Diamox without medical advice — it has side effects including tingling fingers and increased urination.

-At 6,189m, a resting SpO2 below 80% is a medical emergency and requires immediate descent.
+At 6,187m, a resting SpO2 below 80% is a medical emergency and requires immediate descent.
 Between 80–85% — monitor closely and do not ascend further.
 Most acclimatized trekkers maintain 85–92% at this altitude.
 Carry a pulse oximeter and check readings morning and night.

-Ready to book Dzo Jongo East Expedition?
+Ready to book Dzo Jongo East Peak Expedition?

 Compare verified operators who carry full oxygen support and pulse-oximetry checks.